LyleLanley/Arduino-Arcade/README.md

-# html5-snake
+# Arduino Arcade

-a simple snake game written using canvas
+Control a snake game using your arduino

+Snake game written by Github user spudowiar